-130 | activity status time | text
+130 | activity status timestamp | text

 A build end message is generated by tcc upon completion of build tool execution.
-It contains the TCC activity number, an indication of the completion status of the build tool and the time of that completion.
+It contains the TCC activity number, an indication of the completion status of the build tool and the (date and) time of that completion.